stew-anderson/blog/_posts/2025-10-08-platform-thinking-from-products-to-ecosystems.jpg.markdown

 **Infrastructure must handle unpredictable load patterns.** When partners build on your platform, you can't control when they hammer your APIs.
 You need sophisticated rate limiting, circuit breakers, quotas per tenant, and the ability to isolate noisy neighbours without taking down the whole system.

-**Versioning becomes an long term contract.** Break an endpoint, and you break someone's business.
+**Versioning becomes an long-term contract.** Break an endpoint, and you break someone's business.
 You're now maintaining v1, v2, v3...v<sup>n</sup> simultaneously.
-Deployment pipelines needs to handle this.
+Deployment pipelines need to handle this.
 Monitoring needs to track metrics per API version.
 Your uptime now defines someone else's business continuity.

 Opening up your platform introduces complexity, is the team ready for this?
 Because once you open the doors, you can't easily close them.

 ## Build vs buy – knowing where to draw the line

 Once you commit to platform thinking, the next challenge is knowing what to build and what not to.
 Building a platform from scratch is a multi-year investment.
-The question isn't whether to use existing infrastructure, it's where to draw the line between what you should build and what is a commodity that you should buy.
+The question isn't whether to use existing infrastructure, it's where to draw the line between what you should build and what is a commodity to buy.

 > Build what differentiates you.
 Buy what scales you